History of Identity Fraud and Identity Theft Measure

 Finally, it has come down to artificial intelligence, a revolutionary technology that has changed the digital world.
 Creating something has never been this easy and simple.
 With great benefits, there are of course drawbacks, advancements in AI have allowed fraudsters to develop deepfake technology, where an individual’s video, audio, and images are analysed (impersonation technique) and used for defaming or threat purposes.
 Deepfakes are manipulated media created using AI algorithms.

 Today, businesses need to stay vigilant against the ever-looming threat of identity fraud.
 Implementing robust protective measures is not just a choice but a necessity.
-Recognizing the importance of consistent identity verification as a cornerstone for fraud prevention and cybersecurity, Facia presents a comprehensive solution tailored to your needs.

 Shred Documents: Use a cross-cut shredder for documents containing sensitive information before discarding them.